microsoft/ApplicationInsights-iOS/README.md

 Open your resource and open the Essentials drop-down.
 Shortly, you'll need to copy the Instrumentation Key.

 <a id="downloadsdk"></a>
-### 4.2 Download the SDK
+### 3.2 Download the SDK

 1. Download the latest [Application Insights for iOS](https://github.com/Microsoft/ApplicationInsights-iOS/releases) framework which is provided as a zip-File.
 2. Unzip the file and you will see a folder called `ApplicationInsights` .

-### 4.3 Copy the SDK  into your projects directory in Finder
+### 3.3 Copy the SDK  into your projects directory in Finder

 From our experience, 3rd-party libraries usually reside inside a subdirectory (let's call our subdirectory `Vendor`), so if you don't have your project organized with a subdirectory for libraries, now would be a great start for it.
 To continue our example,  create a folder called "Vendor" inside your project directory and move the unzipped `ApplicationInsights`-folder into it.

 <a id="setupxcode"></a>
-### 4.4 Set up the SDK in Xcode
+### 3.4 Set up the SDK in Xcode

-1. We recommend to use Xcode's group-feature to create a group for 3rd-party-libraries similar to the structure of our files on disk.
+1. We recommend to use Xcode's group-feature to create a group for 3rd-party-libraries sixmilar to the structure of our files on disk.
 For example,  similar to the file structure in 4.3 above, our projects have a group called `Vendor`.
 2. Make sure the `Project Navigator` is visible (⌘+1)
 3. Drag & drop `ApplicationInsights.framework` from your window in the `Finder` into your project in Xcode and move it to the desired location in the `Project Navigator` (e.g. into the group called `Vendor`)
 4. A popup will appear.
 Select `Create groups for any added folders` and set the checkmark for your target.
 Then click `Finish`.
 5. Open the `Info.plist` of your app target and add a new field of type *String*.
 Name it `MSAIInstrumentationKey` and set your Application Insights instrumentation key from 4.1 as its value.

 <a id="modifycode"/>
-### 4.5 Modify Code
+### 3.5 Modify Code

 **Objective-C**